-In New Zealand, most young children who are suspected to be autistic undergo assessment with the Child Development Service.
+In New Zealand, most children and young people who are suspected to be autistic undergo assessment with the Child Development Service.
 It is recommended that assessment is conducted by a multidisciplinary team7.
 Typical members of the team include paediatricians, child and adolescent psychiatrists, clinical or educational psychologists, speech-language therapists, and occupational therapists.
 This assessment should include:

-- · Developmental and family history - · Physical examination and medical testing - · Observations of the child in familiar settings such as the home or the early childhood centre/school - · Observation using standardised measures such as the Autism Diagnostic Observation Schedule
+- · Developmental and family history - · Physical examination and medical testing - · Observations of the child or young person in familiar settings such as the home or school - · Observation using standardised measures such as the Autism Diagnostic Observation Schedule